datanav/docs/entitymodel.rst

      - Example

    * - Dict
      - Like a JSON object where keys are always strings.
+This type is not *orderable*.
      - ``{"a": 123}``

    * - Entity